henix/slt2/README.md

 ## Standalone command

-See `runslt2.lua`.
+* runslt2.lua : render a template with a lua table value
+* slt2pp.lua : preprocess a template (inline included files)
+* slt2dep.lua : output dependencies of a template file (the included files, like -MD option of gcc)

-To install, create a symbolic link to it in your path.
+To install, create a symbolic link to them in your path.

 ## Compatibility